- Things to Know Before Installing a WordPress Theme

 To add a new Theme to your WordPress installation, follow these basic steps:

 - Download the Theme archive and extract the files it contains.
 You may need to preserve the directory structure in the archive when extracting these files.
 Follow the guidelines provided by your Theme author.

 - Using an FTP client (such as FileZilla) to access your host web server, create a directory to save your Theme in the wp-content/themes directory provided by WordPress.
 For example, a Theme named Test should be in wp-content/themes/test folder.

 - Upload the Theme files to the new directory on your host server.

 Setting up Custom Menus back to top

-Our themes fully support WordPress Custom Menus.
-If you are not familiar yet with this WordPress feature, please check the official WordPress Menu User Guide, which contains very detailed information about this feature.
+Our themes fully support Custom WordPress Menus.
+If you are not familiar with this feature, please check this in-depth video tutorial: Everything about Navigation Menus in WordPress.